Thank you for visiting the THAILAND HP Store

 If you need an external hard drive to assist with intensive applications, for instance, if you’re a designer or video professional doing video rendering, then an SSD might be the better option for you because it offers faster performance.

 However, for the purpose of this article, we’re focusing on the best external drives for storage purposes.
-This means volume is more of a priority than speed, so nearly all of the storage devices on this list are HDDs.
-Let’s dive in a take a look at your external drive options.
+This means volume is more of a priority than speed, so nearly all of the storage devices on this list are external HDDs.
+Let’s dive in a take a look at your portable hard drive options.

 We’ve split our picks for storage external hard drives into four different categories.
 Depending on your storage needs, one of these four drives may be the perfect solution.